oszuidwest/rpi-umpx-decoder/README.md

 This repository contains the MicroMPX set-up for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
 It uses a Rapsberry 3, 4 or 5 and a [HiFiBerry DAC2 Pro XLR
 ](https://www.hifiberry.com/shop/boards/hifiberry-dac2-pro-xlr/) as audio output.
 It downloads the most recent version of the MicroMPX decoder from Thimeo, which is managed by systemd as service.

-# How to prepare the Rapsberry Pi
+# How to prepare the Raspberry Pi
 - Install Raspberry Pi OS Lite 12 (Bookworm) or 11 (Bullseye) 64-bit
 - Ensure you are root by running `sudo su`
 - Download and run the install script with the command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/rpi-umpx-decoder/main/setup.sh)"`